Blog

 Part III

 “It’s a me-a!”
 Mr.Utility himself.
-This was in his will actually.
+This was in his will, actually.

 A Quick Refresher

-Slopes not drawn to scale
+Slopes are not drawn to scale.

 In the above example, we consider a single price \( P \) but we can expand this to consider the set of prices or price set that define a game or service \(P_s:{\{P_1, P_2…P_x}\}\).Again, we want to pick the set of prices that maximize revenue.